-If you are healthcare organization working with protected health information (PHI), you need to make sure all communication, storage, and transmission of PHI is HIPAA compliant.
+If you are a healthcare organization working with protected health information (PHI), you need to make sure all communication, storage, and transmission of PHI is HIPAA compliant, this includes email communications.
+HIPAA compliant email is essential to securing patients’ sensitive information.

 But what is HIPAA compliance, and what are the steps for email to become HIPAA compliant?